Provider Notice Issued 10/30/2017

 Beginning on January 1, 2018, newly selected health plans under HealthChoice Illinois will have a contract to begin managing Medicaid client care in every Illinois County (Overview Notice), phased-in according to the program expansion mail schedule.
 Upgrades built into the program will also help providers participate more easily.

-Articles in the Department’s Succeeding in the New Managed Care series:
+Articles in the Department’s Succeeding in the new Managed Care series:

 #1.
 What is my relationship with health plans that weren’t awarded a contract for the new program?
 (Exiting Health Plans notice)

 #3.
-Simplified credentialing: Cutting back on your overhead
+Simplified credentialing: Cutting back on your overhead costs (Credentialing notice)

 #4.
 How HFS and the health plans will communicate transition details to clients